 I’m a proud native New Yorker, and it was in New York that I began my love affair with the arts, all of them – literary, visual and performing.
 My first teacher was my culture-loving mother who immersed me and my three sisters in everything New York had to offer – museums, the public library, the opera, symphony, dance, Broadway and off-Broadway—we sampled and savored it all.
-Her love became my passion and led me to a career in the arts in positions with the Chrysler Museum of Art, the Blumenthal Performing Arts Center, the Arts and Science Council the Smithsonian’s Hirshhorn Museum and Sculpture Garden and now I am proud to be the CEO of the Baltimore’s Office of Promotion and The Arts (BOPA) – the City’s Arts Council, Film Office, and Events producer.
+Her love became my passion and led me to a career in the arts and positions with the Chrysler Museum of Art, the Blumenthal Performing Arts Center, Charlotte’s Arts and Science Council, the Smithsonian’s Hirshhorn Museum and Sculpture Garden and now I am proud to be the CEO of the Baltimore’s Office of Promotion and The Arts (BOPA) – the City’s Arts Council, Film Office, and Events producer.

 The art world is fertile creative ground for a writer.
-Every work of art, artist, exhibition, institution and patron has a story.
+Every work of art, artist, exhibition, institution, and patron has a story.
 It is rife with colorful characters, history, intrigue, money, power, exotic places, truth, lies, romance, heartbreak, treachery, tragedy, triumph and of course, the creativity of the arts.
 My experiences and observations became the catalyst for my debut novel, “Provenance.”
 Through my protagonist, Lance Henry Withers, I tell a story of one man’s history and how art and the people he encountered in the art world changed him, and the people around him.